Gottman Method Couples Therapy in Baltimore

 The Sound Relationship House

-The Gottman Method is based on the Sound Relationship House theory, which includes nine components:
+This approach is based on the Sound Relationship House theory, which includes nine components:

 Build Love Maps: Understanding your partner's inner world.
 Love Maps help partners stay connected to each other's psychological world.